ajh1143/ajh1143.github.io/_posts/2018-03-01-ABTestProject.md

 print(oneday)

 ```

 Output:

 gate_30    44.818792

 gate_40    44.228275

-It looks like regardless of version, next day returns are the same between groups.
+It looks like regardless of version, next day returns are essentially the same between our experimental groups.

 # Bootstrapping Means - Sampling